 What are the Best Things to See in Argentina?

-There are many things to see in Argentina as there are many incredible attractions.
 Travelers from around the world come to Argentina to see its land of contrasts.
-Visitors start their visit among grand metropolitan cities or quaint countryside towns.
-Venturing out we find mighty snow-capped mountain peaks in the south and the warm humid climate in the north.
-There is no shortage of things to see and attractions in Argentina.
+Visitors often start their journey among grand metropolitan cities or quaint countryside towns.
+Venturing out, they find mighty snow-capped mountain peaks in the south and the warm, humid climate in the north.
+Keep reading for all the gorgeous sites and attractions to see in Argentina.

 Iguazu National Park is the home of the world’s largest and most impressive waterfall system, Iguazu Falls.
 The dramatic falls serve as a significant sight to not only Argentina but Brazil and Paraguay, bordering these three nations.
 On the Argentinean side of the falls, tourists can take a boat ride close-up to the rushing waterfalls.
 Some boats will even take you underneath the cascading falls for a misty water experience!